-The lessees pay fixed monthly rental payments under the operating lease agreements, in exchange for the right to use a new car and car maintenance services over the life of the contract.
-On average, residual values at contractual maturity amount to 37% of the initial car purchase price, based on an annual depreciation of 13.0% estimated by the servicer.

-Discounted net scheduled rental collections (after car maintenance fees) under the lease agreements account for 62% of the securitisation amount, and the vehicle residual values account for 38%.
-Figure 4 summarises the portfolio's main characteristics as of closing date.
-The lease agreements have a weighted average seasoning of 19.6 months and a remaining term to maturity of 32.8 months.
-The receivables are assigned to the issuer at par, based on a 10.7% annual discount rate equating to the seller's annualised internal rate of return.4
+On average, residual values at contractual maturity amount to about 36.5% of the initial car purchase price, based on an annual depreciation of 13.0% estimated by the servicer.
+Discounted net scheduled rental collections (after car maintenance fees) under the lease agreements and discounted residual values account for 60% and 40% of the initial securitisation balance respectively.
+The receivables were assigned to the issuer at par, based on a 10.9% annual discount rate equating to the seller's annualised internal rate of return.3